Deciding Conjugacy of a Rational Relation: Introduction

 \subsection{Related Work}

 \subparagraph*{Conjugate Post Correspondence Problem:} A problem much related to \Cref{conjugacy} is the \emph{Conjugate Post Correspondence problem}: given a finite set of pairs $G$, does there exist of a pair $(u,v) \in G^*$ such that $u$ and $v$ are conjugate?
 This problem is shown to be undecidable by reduction to the word problem of a special type of semi-Thue systems \cite{ConjugatePCP}.
-In \Cref{Sec:cwtheorems}, we show that the universal version of this problem --- checking if all the pairs in $G^*$ are conjugate --- is decidable. \subparagraph*{Twinning and subsequentiality:} A rational function is \emph{sequential} if it can be realised by a sequential transducer, i.e., those that are deterministic in the input.
-These were originally called subsequential in the literature by Sch\"utzenberger \cite{schuetzenberger1977variante}.
-Sequentiality of rational functions is a decidable property due to a topological characterisation called the \emph{twinning property} by Choffrut \cite{choffrut1977caracterisation}.
+In \Cref{Sec:cwtheorems}, we show that the universal version of this problem --- checking if all the pairs in $G^*$ are conjugate --- is decidable.